rh01/terraform-provider-tekton/README.md

 $ make test
 ```

-In order to run terraform on your computer with `terraform-provider-kubevirt`, run `make install`
+In order to run terraform on your computer with `terraform-provider-tekton`, run `make install`

 ```sh
 $ make install